The Diamondback: History

 In a November, 1940, editorial written in the wake of a disappointing football season, the Diamondback called for the university to provide football scholarships.
 Saying that state universities "cannot afford not to have a good football team", the editorial added, "the boys who play college football deserve financial aid where they need it.
 They work hard enough in the course of a season to qualify for pay on a full time job".

 In 1972, the Board of Regents granted Maryland Media Inc. a non-profit charter and free office space on campus, under which the Diamondback operates independently.
 The newspaper receives no university funding and derives its revenue from advertising.

 In 1996, the Diamondback was described by Maryland's largest newspaper, The Baltimore Sun, as having a "hard-edged reputation", especially when compared to student newspapers at other colleges in the state.
 In 2001, a controversy erupted between The Diamondback and the university's journalism school when the Diamondbacks student staff objected to the Dean of Journalism's proposal that publisher Maryland Media hire a paid editorial advisor for the newsroom, accusing the Dean of a "takeover" that would jeopardize the newspaper's independence.
 The month before, the Baltimore Sun reported that Maryland Media had a $4 million surplus, with the Diamondbacks non-student manager paid $179,123 and potentially earning as much as $300,000 per year, further exacerbating relations.

 As of 2022, The Diamondback publishes a daily digital-only edition during the school year at dbknews.com.
 It has been independently published since 1972 by Maryland Media, a non-profit corporation.
 The paper's offices are located on the third floor of the South Campus Dining Hall, across from the WMUC-FM radio station and the University of Maryland's Residence Hall Association office.
 As of September 2019, the newspaper's editor said that The Diamondbacks website had 160,000 visitors for the month.

-Sections

-The Diamondback is split into four sections: